Kootenay streams closed to fishing for annual spawning period - Trail Daily Times

-Streams in the Kootenay region are closed to anglers as of Friday, April 1 for the annual spawning period.
+Streams in the Kootenays were closed to anglers as of April 1 for the annual spawning period.

 Every year streams in the Kootenay region (region four) close from April 1 to June 14 to allow for spawning.
 Lake fishing is still permitted, with some exceptions.